Houston's Line of

 Buried: Forest Lawn Memorial Park, Beaumont, Texas, Garden of Love, Plot D, Lot 76, Space 2

-Steven was a well respected cadet, mentor and motivator to
+Steven was a well-respected cadet, mentor and motivator to many of his

-many of his classmates and had only two and a half months left of his
+classmates and had only two and a half months left of his training.
+He was

-training.
-He was 32 and older than most of his fellow cadets.
-His class
+thirty two and older than most of his fellow cadets.
+His class graduated

 Clifford Allen Wiese